Celiac disease symptoms and treatment

 - Non-Hodgkin lymphoma

-Celiac disease can develop at any age and is estimated to affect one in 100 people.
+Celiac disease is estimated to affect one in 100 people.
 If any of the following variables apply to you, they put you at a higher risk for developing celiac disease:

 - Being White or female